 However, I can focus my energies on what I can control and put my life in my own hands!
 Jephthah is saying I have two good arms, two good legs, a good mind, some men who are with me, and a country that is loyal to me so I’m going to focus on what I can control!

 All the critics in the world cannot stop me from helping, giving, soul winning, reading my Bible, praying, giving tithes and offerings, and from supporting soul winning ministries.
-As of the writing of this article, if I can make it after 58 years of being saved and 43 years in the ministry then you can make it too!
+If I can make it after 61 years of being saved and 46 years in the ministry then you can make it too!
 I have made it because I do not live in area number one with things I cannot control and things I cannot fix.

 The truth is if you want to really get back at your enemies ignore them and do something big!
 Let the works speak for you!
 I’m going to spend my life focusing on what I can control and not on what I cannot control.